Petras Polekauskas

-Petras Polekauskas (19 April or 9 May 1909 – 19 April 1965) was a Lithuanian officer of the Lithuanian Army, the Red Army's 29th Rifle Corps and then the Lithuanian Auxiliary Police Battalions formed by Nazi Germany.
-He is notable for ordering the Glinciszki massacre in June 1944.
+Petras Polekauskas (19 April or 9 May 1909 – 12 April 1965) was a Lithuanian officer of the Lithuanian Army, the Red Army's 29th Rifle Corps and then the Lithuanian Auxiliary Police Battalions formed by Nazi Germany.
+He is notable for ordering the Glinciszki massacre of 39 Polish civilians in June 1944.
 Initially in the post-war, Polekauskas was a refugee in West Germany due to the Soviet re-occupation of Lithuania in 1944–1945.
-In the 1950s, he emigrated to USA, where he settled down, created a family and owned a local business in Hartford, Connecticut.
+In the 1950s, he emigrated to the United States, where he settled down, created a family and owned a local business in Hartford, Connecticut.
+Polekauskas killed himself in 1965.

 Early life and career

 Polekauskas was born in 1909, either on April 19 or May 9.
-In his obituary, it is stated that he was born in Marijampolė, although another source gives his birthing place as Vilkaviškis.
-He studied in the Ukmergė Gymnasium and Kaunas Jesuit Gymnasium.
+His obituary states that he was born in Marijampolė, although another source gives his birthplace as Vilkaviškis.
+He studied at the Ukmergė Gymnasium and Kaunas Jesuit Gymnasium.
 On 27 August 1931, Polekauskas graduated from the Marijampolė Gymnasium.

-On 15 September 1933, Polekauskas graduated from the Cavalry Section of the 15th Class of War School of Kaunas.
+On 15 September 1933, Polekauskas graduated from the cavalry section of the 15th class of the War School of Kaunas.
 He served in the 1st Hussar Regiment until 1940.
-Polekauskas had the rank of sub-lieutenant.
+Polekauskas held the rank of sub-lieutenant.
 He was promoted to lieutenant on 31 December 1936.
-On 28 September 1937, he joined the Law department of Vytautas Magnus University's Law faculty.
+On 28 September 1937, he joined Vytautas Magnus University's law faculty.

 World War II

 On 16 May 1940, Polekauskas was moved to the 2nd Uhlan Regiment and was made commander of the 3rd squadron.
 When the Soviet Union occupied Lithuania and liquidated its army, Polekauskas was made the commander of the anti-aircraft battery of the Red Army's 29th Territorial Rifle Corps' 26th Cavalry Regiment.
-When the German-Soviet war started on 22 June 1941, Polekauskas left the Red Army.
+When the German invasion of the Soviet Union started on 22 June 1941, Polekauskas left the Red Army.

 During the German occupation of Lithuania during World War II, Polekauskas served in the Lithuanian Auxiliary Police Battalions.
 During 16-25 July 1941, Polekauskas served in the Vilnius garrison's 2nd Defence Regiment.
 From August 1941, he commanded one of the three companies of the 15th "Gardinas" Lithuanian Auxiliary Police Battalion.
-With his company, he was thrown all over Byelorussia and north-eastern Lithuania.
+With his company, he was sent all over Byelorussia and north-eastern Lithuania.
 From May 1942, Petras Polekauskas was the adjutant of the 254th Lithuanian Auxiliary Police Battalion's commander.
-In early 1944, based on the unit's surviving orders, it is known that Petras Polekauskas was the commander of the Assembly Company (Rinkimosi kuopa) of the 258th Battalion.
-On 20 June 1944, Petras Polekauskas ordered 50 soldiers, which was roughly half of 3rd Company of the 258th Lithuanian Auxiliary Police Battalion, to commit the Glitiškės massacre.
+In early 1944, based on the unit's surviving orders, Petras Polekauskas was the commander of the Assembly Company (Rinkimosi kuopa) of the 258th Battalion.
+On 20 June 1944, Petras Polekauskas ordered 50 soldiers, roughly half of 3rd Company of the 258th Lithuanian Auxiliary Police Battalion, to commit the Glitiškės massacre.

-When a second Bolshevik occupation of Lithuania seemed imminent, Petras Polekauskas fled west to Germany in 1944.
+When a second Soviet occupation of Lithuania seemed imminent, Petras Polekauskas fled to Germany in 1944.